We are here to provide you with support and advice if you have recently experienced, or are currently facing, redundancy.

 While the cost of a practising certificate is not insignificant (reduced as part of our support package to £460 plus £105 roll retention fee for the year 2020-21*), you will need to consider the time it takes to apply for a new practising certificate if you surrender it.
 Part of the application process requires new Standard Disclosure if you have not held a practising certificate for 13 months, and that can take up to six weeks to process.

 If you decide that you cannot afford the cost of a practising certificate, we would recommend that you switch membership and simply have your name retained on the roll.
 This charge is £105 per annum and it is good to be able to demonstrate your status to any potential employer and for keeping connected with the Law Society.
-It also adds time to the application process if you have to re-join the roll.
+It also means that should you wish to reapply for a practising certificate, you won't have the additional step of having to rejoin the roll first.

 *Be aware that if you have a practising certificate at the end of June and you are not employed, you will still be liable for the additional charge of the SLCC levy which is currently £120.